AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-04-Image_Analysis.md

 ### Sobel Edge Detector
 Leveraging mathematical principles and convolution operations, Sobel edge detection offers a robust and efficient approach to edge extraction.

+**Understanding Sobel Edge Detection** <br>
+Sobel edge detection is a popular method for detecting edges in grayscale images by computing the gradient magnitude.
+The technique involves convolving the image with two 3x3 kernels—one for horizontal changes (Sobel-x) and the other for vertical changes (Sobel-y).
+The resulting gradient magnitude approximates the rate of change of intensity at each pixel, highlighting regions with significant intensity variations, indicative of potential edges.

+**Principles of Sobel Edge Detection**
+1. Sobel Kernels: The Sobel kernels consist of weighted coefficients designed to compute the horizontal and vertical gradients of the image intensity.
+The Sobel-x kernel emphasizes horizontal changes, while the Sobel-y kernel emphasizes vertical changes.

+2. Gradient Magnitude: The gradient magnitude at each pixel is computed as the square root of the sum of the squares of the horizontal and vertical gradients.
+This magnitude represents the strength or intensity of the edge at that pixel location.

+3. Gradient Direction: The gradient direction, derived from the arctangent of the Sobel gradients, indicates the orientation of the edges, providing valuable spatial information about the edge structures within the imag

 ### Canny Edge Detector